replimoc/compiler/README.md

 ## License and Copy

 It is **not** allowed to use this repository in relation with upcoming Compilerpraktikum.
 You should **not** read the source code if you are currently a Compilerpraktikum member.
-You are not allowed to copy the source code without permissions from one of the replimoc team.
+You are not allowed to copy the source code or even parts of it without written permissions from one of the replimoc team.

 ## Submodule mj-test